 The idea of what makes a good writer is pretty subjective: what is literary gold to some readers may just be fancy toilet paper for others.
 Or in other words, what works for some readers, may not work for others.
 So the definition of what makes a ‘good writer’ is rather vague in that respect, but what we do know is that the reason we write is so we can communicate our thoughts to others.
 Therefore, to be a good writer is to be a good communicator.

-But how can you improve on it?
-I’ve managed to pull together a few points that have really helped me improve my own writing over the years.
+But how can you improve on this communication skill?
+Over the years I’ve spent experimenting here and there with stories of my own, I’ve managed to pull together a few points that have really helped me improve my own writing (in my own eyes, at least).

 1. Read a lot